Co-occurring PTSD Treatment

 PTSD Signs and Symptoms

 It is very common for those dealing with the aftermath of trauma to develop post-traumatic stress disorder (PTSD).
 The symptoms of PTSD are powerful, often inhibiting people’s routines and damaging their relationships with loved ones.
 Those with PTSD usually feel isolated, as their trigger sensitivity makes it hard for them to lead an involved life.
-Additionally, these individuals are more susceptible to drug and alcohol abuse as the substances feel numbing.
+Additionally, these individuals are more susceptible to drug addiction and alcohol abuse as the substances feel numbing.

 Those with PTSD and addiction can widely benefit from trauma-informed care.